California plaintiffs sue Chinese tech giant Tencent, alleging WeChat app is censoring and surveilling them

 A federal court issued a preliminary injunction halting that ban, in response to a separate plaintiff lawsuit saying the ban would harm their First Amendment rights.

-In the latest lawsuit, filed in the Superior Court of California in Santa Clara County, the plaintiffs seek court injunctions to halt Tencent’s alleged actions and ask that Tencent be ordered to pay damages to compensate them for financial loss, emotional trauma and psychological stress.
+In the latest lawsuit, filed in the Superior Court of California in Santa Clara County, the plaintiffs seek court injunctions to halt Tencent’s alleged actions and ask that the company be ordered to pay damages to compensate them for financial loss, emotional trauma and psychological stress.

 Tencent’s behavior “chills constitutionally protected speech,” the plaintiffs, including six anonymous California residents and the nonprofit group Citizen Power Initiatives for China (CPIFC), wrote in the lawsuit.
 “Indeed, many WeChat users have told CPIFC that they feel real fear that the Party-state or its agents will retaliate against them or their family, and that, as a result, they self-censor — despite the fact that they live in California.”